Linn, MO

 How much compensation you receive for your automobile injuries is mostly based on how your injuries have affected your life.

-• The Multiplier Method — With this approach, we multiply the total of your medical bills, lost wages and out-of-pocket expenses by a number between 1.5 and 5, depending on how severe your injuries were.
+The Multiplier Method — With this approach, we multiply the total of your medical bills, lost wages and out-of-pocket expenses by a number between 1.5 and 5, depending on how severe your injuries were.
 The more disruptive the injury, the higher the number.

-• $200 × 121 days (four months) = $24,200 in pain and suffering damages (in addition to your economic damages)
+$200 × 121 days (four months) = $24,200 in noneconomic damages (on top of your medical bills and lost wages)

 Will I Still Get Compensation if My Medical Insurance Pays For My Medical Bills?